ActualGeniusIntellectual/wiki-trust-py/README.md

 We welcome contributions from developers, researchers, and enthusiasts.
 Please read `CONTRIBUTING.md` for guidelines on how to submit contributions.

 ## License
-This project is licensed under the MIT License - see the `LICENSE` file for details.
+This project is licensed under the CC0 1.0 Universal License - see the `LICENSE` file for details.

 ## Acknowledgments
 - Wikipedia and the Wikimedia Foundation for providing open access to article revision data.